SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Related Work

 \section{Related Work}

-While various methods have been proposed to inpaint images, recent works have focused on utilizing the powerful generative prior of diffusion models~\cite{wang2025towards, xie2025turbofill, kim2024radregionawarediffusionmodels,manukyan2024hdpainterhighresolutionpromptfaithfultextguided, liu2025corrfillenhancingfaithfulnessreferencebased, xie2022smartbrushtextshapeguided, yang2022paint, Yang_2023, zhang2023coherentimageinpaintingusing}.
-We provide a brief review of works that utilize diffusion models, both training-free (ones that utilize generic models) and those that are trained or fine-tuned for the task of inpainting.
-For a more comprehensive review, we refer the reader to \cite{Huang_2025}.
-We also review a recent work that focuses on the importance of the initial seed noise and its effect on the denoising process.
+While various methods have been proposed to inpaint images, recent works have focused on utilizing the powerful generative prior of diffusion models~\cite{wang2025towards, xie2025turbofill, kim2024radregionawarediffusionmodels,manukyan2024hdpainterhighresolutionpromptfaithfultextguided, xie2022smartbrushtextshapeguided, yang2022paint, Yang_2023, zhang2023coherentimageinpaintingusing}.
+We provide a brief review of works that utilize diffusion models, both training-free (ones that utilize generic models) and those that are trained or fine-tuned to be specialized for inpainting; for a more comprehensive review, we refer the reader to \cite{Huang_2025}.
+We also review recent works that focus on the importance of the initial noise sample and its effect on the denoising process, and methods that aim to bypass back-propagation.

-\paragraph{Training-free methods.} One of the key benefits of denoising diffusion models~\cite{ho2020denoisingdiffusionprobabilisticmodels, song2022denoisingdiffusionimplicitmodels} is their ability to be `guided' by additional conditioning information ~\cite{ho2021classifierfree,bansal2023universalguidancediffusionmodels,he2023manifoldpreservingguideddiffusion}.
+\paragraph{Training-free methods.} One of the key benefits of denoising diffusion models~\cite{ho2020denoising, song2020denoising} is their ability to be `guided' by additional conditioning information ~\cite{ho2021classifierfree,bansal2023universalguidancediffusionmodels,he2023manifoldpreservingguideddiffusion}.
 The robustness of diffusion models under different manipulations naturally enables their use for inpainting.
 Some methods~\cite{lugmayr2022repaint,Avrahami_2023} \emph{blend} the noise within the masked region with the unmasked ground-truth noised image to condition the generation process.
 Others extend the Markov chain settings to be conditional~\cite{kawar2022denoising} or perform range-null space decomposition~\cite{wang2023zeroshot}.
-Some more recent methods aim to sample from the posterior~\cite{flair, flowchef, flowdps, rout2023solvinglinearinverseproblems,Corneanu_2024_WACV}, such that the observed data points can be treated as the likelihood while the generic diffusion model serves as the prior; others focus on manipulating the geometry of the sampling trajectory~\cite{shamsolmoali2025missing}.
+Some more recent methods aim to sample from the posterior~\cite{flair, flowchef, flowdps, rout2023solvinglinearinverseproblems,Corneanu_2024_WACV, moufad2026efficient}, such that the observed data points can be treated as the likelihood, while the generic diffusion model serves as the prior; other recent works focus on manipulating the geometry of the sampling trajectory~\cite{shamsolmoali2025missing}.

+A notable recent method along these lines is FLAIR~\cite{flair}, which formulates a variational method for posterior sampling.
+Interestingly, in their work, the final algorithm involves keeping track of \emph{both} the final reconstruction and the \emph{initial noise}.
+Another very recent work, DiNG~\cite{moufad2026efficient}, performs guidance with closed-form solution for the posterior, evaluated through auxiliary random samples.